 At the end of 1979, following a good campaign in the European F2 Championship, South looked to be on the verge of a Grand Prix career.

 Opportunity came knocking however for South who deputized for an injured Alain Prost at McLaren at the 1980 Long Beach Grand Prix.

-To fulfill his year, South accepted a late Can-Am drive with Paul Newman's team but crashed heavily at Trois-Rivières, an accident which unfortunately led to the amputation of South's left leg and, alas, to his permanent retreat from the sport.
+But a heavy crash at Trois-Rivières unfortunately led to the amputation of the Briton's left leg and, alas, to his permanent retreat from the sport.